ardkastrati/AlgoLab/Readme.md

 5. Split & List
 6. Binary Search
 7. Graph algorithms with BGL
-	7.1.
-Basics such as Dijkstra, MST, BFS, DFS, SCC, Blossom algorithm 7.2.
-Flows such as Push-Relabel, Edmonds-Karp
+	a) Basics such as Dijkstra, MST, BFS, DFS, SCC, Blossom algorithm
+	b) Flows such as Push-Relabel, Edmonds-Karp
-	7.3.
-Advanced Flows such as minimum cost flows, matchings and cuts.
+	c) Advanced Flows such as minimum cost flows, matchings and cuts.
 8. Geometric algorithms with CGAL
-	8.1.
-Bounding Volumes such as Convex Hull, Minimum Enclosing Circle 8.2.
-Triangulations
+	a) Bounding Volumes such as Convex Hull, Minimum Enclosing Circle
+	b) Triangulations
-	8.3.
-Voronoi Diagrams
+	c) Voronoi Diagrams